marvingarcia25/Sample-Canvas-Program/README.md

             |     xoooooooooooooo|
             ----------------------

       This will do a fill to all the surroundings of x,y = 3 just like in paint programs.

 * The last command that we will use is the command to quit the program:
       * SYNTAX : Q

             enter command: Q

+## Technical Requirements
+  1. .Net Core 1.1 Framework
+  2. To debug, use Visual Studio 2017.
+  3. Install xUnit if needed.

 ## Assumptions
+  1. .Net Core Framework framework was used to implement this program, assuming that the server where this program will be deployed will also have a .net core 1.1 framework installed.
+  2. The program was designed as simple as possible, assuming that for this exercise, it will be judged in a wholistic approach  that includes, but not limited to, requirements gathering, testability, maintainability, scalability.
+  3. Visual Studio 2017 was used to develop the program, assuming that Visual Studio 2017 also will be used for future development.

+## Limitiations
+ * The maximum width of the canvas was set to 77 in the app-settings.json file to have a better rendering when used via command prompt.
+ * Lines and Rectangles will be drawn using "X" as default.